francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 * **Trust theory that is validated by experiments.** It's tempting to just follow theory without looking at experiments (or even think that the experiments are "wrong").
 It is equally tempting to treat your experiments as an oracle.
-I found that a sweet middle ground is best: theory that is close enough to practice to be tested by experiments.
-Such theories also allow you to iterate very quickly as you can have feedback from the data.
+I found that a sweet middle ground is best, namely theory that is close enough to practice to be tested by experiments.
+Such theories also allow you to iterate very quickly as you can have feedback from data.
 * **Don't expect your research progress or output to be linear.** PhD students can have very high standards for themselves.
 Seeing other PhDs publish several papers a year can make you think that you're not being productive enough or might not even be suited for research, especially at the beginning of your PhD.
-Besides the fact taht you shouldn't compare yourself to others (in research or life), this line of thinking assumes that research progress (or output) is linear.
+Besides the fact that you shouldn't compare yourself to others (in research or life), this line of thinking assumes that research progress (or output) is linear.
 If (say) you're aiming for 3 papers in a 3-year PhD, it means that you should publish one paper per year.
 However, like many other things, research efforts compound.
-So expect progress to be slower at first and skyrocket later at some point.
-This compounding is not unlimited of course (as we have only so much time).
+So expect progress to be slower at first and suddely skyrocket later on.
+This compounding is not unlimited of course (we have only so much time).
 I would also say that aiming for more than 3 first-author, high-quality papers per year is likely to reduce the quality of one's work.
-Also expect this process to repeat if you pivot significantly from your expertise and try to learn and contribute to a new field.
-* **Try always the simplest thing first.** As a starting PhD student, I found it tempting to try to solve many problems at once and build a complicated solutions.
-However, in research as in many other things in life, the best first thing to do is to take the next simplest step and add complexity as needed.
+* **Try always the simplest thing first.** As a starting PhD student, I found it tempting to try to solve many problems at once and build a complicated solution.
+However, in research as in again many other things in life, the best first thing to do is to take the next simplest step and add complexity as needed.
+Live by Occam's razor.
-Adhere to Occam's razor.

 ## Concluding reflections
 Given my PhD conclusion that PC is at present incapable of providing any *practical* benefits over BP, do I regret having worked on this particular topic?
 Not at all.
-First of all, I achieved my main research goal: I started with a question, which in my mind was important, and managed to answer it, at least to my personal satisfaction.
+First of all, I achieved my main research goal: I started with a question, which in my mind was important, and managed to answer it to my personal satisfaction.
 While I would have liked, like any starting PhD student, to revolutionise the field, I am more than content to have achieved what I set out to do and to have made substantial knowledge contributions.

 Second, a PhD is more about learning how to do research than the particular field of research one engages with.
-An ability that I think is not appreciated enough from a well-done PhD is the confidence to master any field within your discipline(s), along with good **judgment** about research directions.
-This is likely to be poor at the start of the PhD and it's why it's common to feel like you don't know what you're doing, hitting dead ends one after another.
-This an implicit reason why many Big Tech research and engineering positions require
+An ability that I think is not appreciated enough from a well-done PhD is the gained confidence to master any field within your discipline(s), along with good judgment about research directions.
+This is likely to be poor at the start of the PhD, and it's why it's common to feel like you don't know what you're doing, hitting dead ends one after another.
+It's an unspoken reason why many Big Tech research and engineering positions require
-PhDs: because you want people that make good judgments about project ideas given time and resource constraints.
-I also learned a ton of useful skills from the PhD that I think it would not have been possible (or super hard) to learn otherwise, both technical and non-technical.
+PhDs: because you want people that make strategic decisions about project ideas given time and resource constraints.
+I also learned a ton of useful skills from the PhD that I think it would not have been possible (or super hard) to learn otherwise, both on the technical and non-technical side.

-To conclude, I would like to highlight arguably one of the most important factors in the success (and enjoyment) of a PhD—definitely for mine.
-And that's people.
-Your main supervisor is of course crucial, and your relationship is something that ideally you would want to investigate beforehand.
-Personally, I benefited a lot from close guidance in the first year of my PhD, which my supervisor was willing and happy to give.
-As I developed more expertise and independence of thought, however, he also gave me the freedom to pursue my own ideas.
-It's hard to know whether a supervisor will be good match in advance, but doing some research into the lab and talking to previous students can help.
+In closing, I would like to highlight arguably one of the most important factors in the success (and enjoyment) of a PhD—at least definitely for mine.
+And that is the people.
+Your main supervisor is of course crucial, and your potential relationship is something that ideally you would think about before starting a PhD.
+Personally, I benefited a lot from close guidance in the first year, which my supervisor was willing and happy to give.
+As I developed more expertise and independence of thought, however, he gave me the freedom to pursue my own ideas.
+It's hard to know whether a supervisor will be a good match in advance, but doing some research into the lab and talking to previous students can help.

-Beyond supervision, I think collaborations are underrated.
-While the nature of a PhD is inevitably individual (you have to make your own main contributions), I think it's good to seek collaborations with other peers, especially when having different strengths (and so you can independently contribute to different parts of a project without stepping too much on each other's toes).
+Beyond supervision, I think that collaborations are underrated.
+While the nature of a PhD is inevitably individual (you have to make your own main contributions), I think it can be great to seek collaborations with other peers, especially when you have different strengths (and so you can independently contribute to different parts of a project without stepping too much on each other's toes).
 Personally, I benefited a lot from collaborations with other peers in my lab as well as colleagues met at conferences.
-It's not just a question of productivity.
-Bouncing ideas back and forth with another person makes the whole research process much more exciting, as [this recent Nature piece](https://www.nature.com/articles/s41587-023-02074-2) argues.
+And it's not just a question of productivity.
+Bouncing ideas back and forth with another person makes the whole research process much more fun and exciting, as [this recent Nature piece](https://www.nature.com/articles/s41587-023-02074-2) argues.

 <p align="center">